christof-thalmann/angular-to-apk/README.md

 OS: darwin x64<br>
 Angular: 7.2.4<br>

+## How to?

+If you want to convert your existing angular application into an android APK wrapped by cordova then checkout our tutorial:<br><br>
+English version: link<br>
+German version: link

+This development project and tutorial is made with ❤ by [Liechtenecker Lab & Studio](https://liechtenecker.at)

 ## Setup Project

-`npm i` to install node_modules
+`npm i` to install all packages

-`cordova add platfrom android` to add android to cordova platform
+`cordova add platfrom android` to add android as platform

 ## Development server